Do Suffering Bottoms Go To Heaven?

 “I told you to let go, why are you sniffing me?”

 Naru, rubbing his cheek and sniffing, made a disappointed face.
-He had expected Gyu-yeon’s scent, but only the cool notes of cologne came through.
+He expected his scent to come from Gyu-yeon, but only the cool scent of cologne was noticeable.

-Gyu-yeon, with Naru still clinging to one arm, finally disentangled the small body.
-Shivering because his clothes were wet, Naru’s reluctance to get in the car felt almost ridiculous.
-He’d said he wanted to change, but now he didn’t seem to care about clothes at all.
+Gyu-yeon, who had Naru hanging on one arm, forcibly disentangled his small body.
+Shivering because his clothes were wet, Naru’s reluctance to get in the car was foolish.
+Earlier he said he wanted to change clothes, but now he seemed not to care about clothes at all.

 “Get in for now.”